spcl/.github/profile/gsoc.md

 * **Difficulty** - Hard.
 * **Mentor(s)**: Philipp Schaad (philipp.schaad [at] gmail [.] com), [phschaad @ GitHub](https://github.com/phschaad)
 * **Entry task**: Provide a native DaCe library implementation for Scrambler blocks.

+#### [SLEEF in DaCe] Vectorization using SLEEF in DaCe
+* **Description**: Modern processors offer extensive vectorization options.
+Writing code that can successfully vectorized often involves additional development work targeted towards particular hardware, imposing significant portability and maintainability challenges.
+[SLEEF](https://github.com/shibatch/sleef) is a library that implements vectorized versions of standard C math functions, providing a simpler and more portable alternative.
+The goal of this project is to leverage SLEEF to provide efficient vectorization options within the [DaCe](https://spcldace.readthedocs.io/en/latest/) framework.
+* **Expected outcome**: Implementing SLEEF library node expansions to allow DaCe  to take advantage of the vectorization opportunities that the SLEEF library offers.
+* **Skills required**: Python and C++.
+Basic experience with performance measurements and statistics is beneficial.
+* **Project size** - 350 hours (large).
+* **Difficulty** - Hard.
+* **Mentor(s)**: Alexandru Calotoiu (alexandru.calotoiu [at] inf.ethz [.] ch)
+* **Entry task**: Install and run the [NPBench](https://github.com/spcl/npbench) set of benchmarks and run them using DaCe.

+#### [Mpi4py in DaCe] Add support for Mpi4py in DaCe
+* **Description**: The Message Passing Interface (MPI) is the uncontested standard for communication in distributed memory systems.
+While the MPI standard is focused on the C and Fortran, the main language for high performance computing, an increasing number of scientific applications are written in Python.
+[Mpi4py](https://github.com/mpi4py/mpi4py/) is a package that offers Python bindings for the MPI standard.
+The goal of this project is to implement support for mpi4py in the [DaCe](https://spcldace.readthedocs.io/en/latest/) framework.
+* **Expected outcome**: Add support for the mpi4py syntax in DaCe.
+* **Skills required**: Python.
+Basic experience with MPI and performance measurements and statistics is beneficial.
+* **Project size** - 350 hours (large).
+* **Difficulty** - Hard.
+* **Mentor(s)**: Alexandru Calotoiu (alexandru.calotoiu [at] inf.ethz [.] ch)
+* **Entry task**: Install and run the [NPBench](https://github.com/spcl/npbench) set of benchmarks and run them using DaCe.

 ### Project Template